vygr/ChrysaLisp/STATUS.md

 New Hchart UI widget.
 Netmon and NetSpeed apps changed to use this and restructured the source while doing so.

+Introduction of new `errorif` macros to ease Lisp function argument error checking.

 ------

 Update for the Netmon app.